-- a) Fluids will not be left on top of electrical appliances. - b) The consumption of hot drinks is not allowed during term-time sessions. - c) Potentially dangerous substances will be kept out of the reach of children. - d) Gloves and aprons are available for staff to use when cleaning up bodily fluids. - e) All electrical appliances are PAT tested (Portable Appliance Testing) on an annual basis. - f) Electrical wires must not trail on the floor. - g) The serviceability of apparatus such as climbing frames, zip wires and scooters will be checked prior to use to ensure serviceably and the absence of hazards.
+- a) Fluids will not be left on top of electrical appliances. - b) The consumption of hot drinks is not allowed during term-time sessions, unless the drink has a secure lid on it. - c) Potentially dangerous substances will be kept out of reach of children. - d) Gloves and aprons are available for staff to use when cleaning up bodily fluids. - e) All electrical appliances are PAT tested (Portable Appliance Testing) on an annual basis. - f) Electrical wires must not trail on the floor. - g) The serviceability of apparatus such as climbing frames, swings & scooters will be checked prior to use to ensure serviceably and the absence of hazards. - h) Toys are checked regularly for safety.
+Any damaged or broken items will be discarded. - i) Children are encouraged to be resourceful and reuse and recycle where possible.

-45. Extreme Weather Safety
+47. Extreme Weather Safety